Anand-86/todo-app2/README.md

 ## Todo App Tutorial.

 This is a second To-do list app.
 It is a tutorial by Brad Traversy using React Hooks.
+Original YouTube video: https://youtu.be/mxK8b99iJTg

 ## Tech Used